-Everything we do in life has risks.
 The general risks of surgery include problems with:

-- breathing (for example, a chest infection); - the heart (for example, abnormal rhythm or, occasionally, a heart attack); and - blood clots (for example, in the legs or occasionally in the lung). - Stroke - Death
+- Breathing (for example, a chest infection); - The heart (for example, abnormal rhythm or, occasionally, a heart attack); and - Blood clots (for example, in the legs or occasionally in the lung). - Stroke - Death

-There are some risks associated with this type of surgery.
-Those specifically related to this procedure include:
+Those specifically related to TURBT include problems with:

+Common(greater than 1 in 10):

+- Mild burning or bleeding on passing urine for a short period after the operation once the catheter has been removed. - Need for additional treatments to bladder to prevent later recurrences of tumour.

+o Occasional (between 1 in 10 and 1 in 50):

+- Infection of the bladder requiring antibiotics. - No guarantee of a cancer cure by this operation alone. - Recurrences of bladder tumour and/or incomplete removal.

+o Rare risks of the operation are (less than 1 in 50%):

+- Delayed bleeding requiring removal of clots or further surgery. - Damage to the drainage tubes from the kidneys (ureters) requiring additional therapy. - Injury to the urethra causing delayed scar formation - Perforation of the bladder requiring a temporary catheter or open surgery repair.

+Hospital-acquired infection

-- Common Greater than 1 in 10 (10%): - Swelling of the scrotum lasting several days. - Seepage of yellowish fluid from the wound several days after surgery. - Occasional Between 1 in 10 and 1 in 50 (2% 10%): - Blood collection around testes which resolves slowly or requires surgical removal. - Possible infection of the incision or the testis requiring further treatment with antibiotics or surgical drainage. - > Rare Less than 1 in 50 (2%) - Recurrence of fluid collection. - Chronic pain in the testicle or scrotum. - ➤ Hospital-acquired infection - Colonisation with MRSA (0.9% 1 in 110). - MRSA bloodstream infection (0.02% 1 in 5000). - Clostridium difficile bowel infection (0.01% 1 in 10,000).
+- Colonisation with MRSA (0.9% 1 in 110). - MRSA bloodstream infection (0.02% 1 in 5000). - Clostridium difficile bowel infection (0.01% 1 in 10,000).